 The town's distinctive character lies in its vertical urban configuration, which earned it the moniker "City of Stairs."
 Here, steep inclines dictated the design, resulting in a pedestrian-centered town with an intricate system of staircases and pathways.
 The town's public spaces are interspersed among the buildings, creating a unique and intimate atmosphere.

 Sewell is a compelling example of a company town, a phenomenon common in global resource extraction history.
 These towns, like Sewell, were established in remote locations to exploit valuable natural resources, serving as the nexus of local labor, external capital, and resource extraction.

-Sewell’s origins go back to 1905, when the Chilean government authorized American mining engineer William Braden to exploit the copper mine.
-In an epic commercial endeavor, Braden built roads, a concentrator plant, camps and a railway that connected this remote place to the city of Rancagua 60 km (37 mi) away.
+The town's origins trace back to 1905 when American mining engineer William Braden was authorized by the Chilean government to exploit the copper mine.
+Braden's visionary efforts led to the construction of roads, a concentrator plant, camps, and a railway, connecting this remote site to Rancagua, 60 km (37 mi) away.

 Sewell, along with El Teniente, remained under American ownership until 1971, when the copper industry was nationalized.
 By 1960, the Chilean government had become the major stockholder.

 At its peak in 1968, the town accommodated 15,000 residents within a 175,000 square-meter (1,883,700 square-foot) area.
 Subsequently, the company determined that relocating workers to Rancagua was more efficient, leading to a gradual depopulation of Sewell.